The 40-foot tour boat Ethan Allen has capsized on Lake George. It happened at 3 pm; 49 passengers were on board.

-The Associated Press is reporting 21 were killed making it the most deadly tragedy in the history of Lake George and the Adirondack Region.
-We’ve been told that the emergency room at Glens Falls Hospital was overwhelmed and force to send patients to Saratoga Hospital.
+Update: The Associated Press is reporting 20 were killed, making it the deadliest such tragedy in the history of Lake George and the Adirondack Region.
+We’ve been told that the emergency room at Glens Falls Hospital was overwhelmed and forced to send patients to Saratoga Hospital.
 The AlbanyEye is reporting on the reporting.

 On July 30, 1856 the 140-feet long John Jay (built in 1850) was delayed at Ticonderoga’s Baldwin Dock waiting on passengers coming by stagecoach from Lake Champlain, where the large number of passengers required several trips to get everyone to the boat.
 It wasn’t until 7 pm that the John Jay, now loaded with 70 passengers backed away from the dock.
 About an hour later they were ten miles down the lake.
 Below, the fireman stoked the boilers with inferior pitch pine as they made top speed – then the worst happened.
 “Owing to that old bonnet on the smoke stack,” the Engineer was reported to have told one of the passengers, “it stopped the draft, and forced the flame out of the furnace doors.”
 The flues had filled with soot, filling the boiler room with smoke and driving the fireman above, but not before he could get the firebox doors shut.
 The sparks ignited the woodwork over the firebox.
 “I saw a dense mass of smoke puff out-then another,” one passenger later recalled “and there was an instantaneous and indiscriminate… scramble for places of safety.”
 Captain Gale, on hearing the alarm, ran to the wheelhouse and ordered the pilot to steer at top speed for shore a half mile away as he yelled to try and calm the passengers.
 The rest of the crew began fighting the fire.